jameson-pi/atx_poker/README.md

 # atx_poker
 poker database for austin, texas
-# how to use
+## how to use
-go to the main.py file and run it
+run `python -m pip install -r requirements.txt` than go to the main.py file and run it